aimms/how-to/Articles/329/329-more-logging.rst

 This template can be downloaded :download:` and extracted from this LoggerConfig.zip file <LoggerConfig.zip>`

 The :download:`a zip file containing a logger config template can be downloaded here <LoggerConfig.zip>`.
-This zip file
+This zip file contains the ``LoggerConfig.xml`` file.

 .. note::

     Evolution: With AIMMS 4.80 and newer, it is sufficient to place the ``LoggerConfig.xml`` in the project folder.
-    As you may know, this in the same folder as the ``.aimms`` file.
+    As you may know, this in the same folder as the where the ``.aimms`` file is located.
     When are you are using AIMMS 4.79 or older, please check :doc:`dated logging technology <../329/329-vintage-more-logging>` to obtain similar logging, just less detailed and less conveniently configurable.

 There are three sections in the file ``LoggerConfig.xml``